 - The average company takes 12 hours and 10 minutes to respond to an email (SuperOffice)

 - 62 percent of companies do not respond to customer service emails at all (SuperOffice)

 - Businesses should target an email response time standard of one hour, with 15 minutes representing world-class service (MyCustomer)

 - For social media conversations, the recommended benchmark is to respond within an hour (Groove)

 - For phone support, 3 minutes or less (Groove)

 Of course, all of these numbers go out the window when you take chat and messaging channels into the equation.
 For these modes of communication, first response time must be immediate.
 This does not mean that a human agent must be on hand at all times to instantly respond to customer queries on any channel.
 That would be an unscalable, wildly expensive endeavor — which is where bots and artificial intelligence (AI) come in.

 How Helpshift Supports First Response Time

 Connected Customer Conversations from Helpshift allows your customers to contact you on their preferred channel and get an immediate response.
 For messaging and chat conversations in particular, the first response time will always be instant because automation is typically the customer’s first touch.
-From there, the customer may get their question answered immediately thanks to an answer bot, or be seamlessly connected to a customer service agent, who will take the case over without losing momentum.
+From there, the customer may get their question answered immediately thanks to an QuickSearch Bot, or be seamlessly connected to a customer service agent, who will take the case over without losing momentum.